UPS Worker In San Francisco Fatally Shoots Three Coworkers Before Killing Himself

 Multiple gunshots were fired inside the UPS warehouse on the corner of San Bruno Avenue and 17th Street just before 9 a.m., San Francisco Assistant Police Chief Toney Chaplin told reporters.

-Police were first called at 8:55 a.m. and arrived at an "active shooter situation," Toney said, and evacuated shooting victims as they searched the building.
+Police were first called at 8:55 a.m. and arrived at an "active shooter situation," Toney said.
+They evacuated shooting victims as they searched the building.

 By the time police arrived, he said, five people had been shot.